TatuLund/vaadin-create23/docs/DataExport.PRD.md

 - `From` and `To` use date-only values (no time picker in UI).
 - Required indicator must be visible on both date fields.
 - Future dates must be disallowed in both fields by setting field range end to today.
+- Date field lower bound is constrained to today minus 24 months.
 - The implementation should use DateField range limit API (`setRangeEnd`) for this constraint.

-## 4.2.1 From-Date Change Grid Positioning
+## 4.2.1 To-Date Change Grid Positioning

-When user changes `From` date to a valid value, the purchase history grid should move to the first row whose purchase date matches or follows the selected `From` boundary.
+When user changes `To` date to a valid value, the purchase history grid should move to the first row whose purchase date matches or follows the selected `To` boundary.

 - Because the grid supports `scrollTo(index)` (not `scrollToItem`), index must be resolved before scrolling.
 - Add a service-level method that resolves the first matching row index for the selected range boundary.
 - If a matching index exists, call grid `scrollTo(index)`.
 - If no matching row exists, do not scroll and keep current position.
-- Scroll operation must not execute when `From` value is null or current date inputs are invalid.
+- Scroll operation must not execute when `To` value is null or current date inputs are invalid.

 ## 4.3 Export Button Enablement Rules